seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **PROSPERO**
 Do so, and after two days
-I will discharge thee. …
+I will discharge thee. ...

 **ARIEL**
-…That's my noble master!
+...
+That's my noble master!
 What shall I do? say what; what shall I do?

 **PROSPERO**